wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 > TODO:in the end, on bigger buffers, blocked by memory-speed

-> TODO: note gcc and clang do the same optimizations on -03, but clang decides to do it on -O2 as well!
 What optimizations?

 optimize great on clang, but no other platform... copy by uint64_t?
 I guess it is some detected heuristic in clang?